Human penis size: Size and other body parts

-A 2015 systematic review of 15,521 men found "no indications of differences in racial variability", and stated that it was not possible to draw any conclusions about size and race from the available literature and that further research needed to be conducted.
+Size, race, and ethnicity

+Alleged differences in races have led to the creation of sexual myths.
+There is no scientific background to support the alleged 'oversized' penis in black people.
+There is no indication that penis size differs between ethnicities.

-According to Aaron Spitz, a urologist, many websites and studies promoting variation of penis size between races use unscientific methods of collecting information and often ignore contradictory evidence.
-He concludes that "when you really take a good look at the naked data, there’s not a whole lot there [showing racial variation in penis size]."
+According to urologist Aaron Spitz, many websites and studies promoting variation of penis size between races use unscientific methods of collecting information and often ignore contradictory evidence.
+He concludes that "when you really take a good look at the naked data, there's not a whole lot there [showing racial variation in penis size]."

 Size preferences among sexual partners

 In a 1994 cover story by Psychology Today, 1,500 readers (about two-thirds women) were surveyed about male body image.
 Many of the women were not particularly concerned with penis size, and over 71% thought men overemphasized the importance of penis size and shape.
 Generally, the women polled cared more about width than men thought, and less about length than men thought, although the strength of caring for either among women showed a similar pattern.

-In a small study conducted by University of Texas–Pan American and published in 2001 in BMC Women's Health, 50 undergraduate women were surveyed by two popular male athletes on campus about their perceptions of sexual satisfaction and it was concluded that the width of a penis feels better than the length of a penis, when subjects are asked to choose between the two (size was left unspecified).
+A small study of 50 undergraduate women, surveyed by two popular male athletes on campus about their perceptions of sexual satisfaction; found the width of a penis feels better than the length of a penis, when subjects are asked to choose between the two (size was left unspecified).
 It was also concluded that this may show that penis size overall affects sexual satisfaction, since women chose between the two options they were given.

-A study published in 2002, conducted at Groningen University Hospital, asked 375 sexually active women (who had recently given birth) the importance of penis size.
+A 2002 study at Groningen University Hospital, asked 375 sexually active women (who had recently given birth) the importance of penis size.
 The results showed that 21% of women felt length was important and 32% felt that girth was important.

-A study conducted at the Australian National University, published in early 2013, showed that penis size influences a man's sex appeal, and the taller the man, the bigger the effect.
+A 2013 study conducted at the Australian National University, showed that penis size influences a man's sex appeal, and the taller the man, the bigger the effect.
 The study showed life-sized 3D computer-generated images, altering the height and other physical attributes, with women typically registering preferences in under 3 seconds.
 A preference for taller men's larger penis size was indicated.